-The results of our empirical analysis show a strong relationship between the intensity of the Black Death and political-economic outcomes in Imperial Germany.

-We begin by considering a graphical overview of land inequality across Germany's electoral districts as provided in Figure 3.
-The towns with recorded Black Death outbreaks are displayed as circles and the intensity of the outbreak is visible in the circles' color.
-As is evident in the figure, the electoral districts in northeastern Germany in particular exhibit high levels of land inequality.
-Additionally, almost all electoral districts in the easternmost parts, where the Black Death was least severe, have above-average levels of land inequality.
+The results of our empirical analysis reveal a strong relationship between the Black Death's historical intensity and long-term outcomes in Imperial Germany.
+We begin by considering a graphical overview of land inequality across Germany's electoral districts as provided in Figure 3.23 The towns with recorded outbreaks are displayed as circles and the outbreaks' intensity is visible in the circles' color.
+The northeastern districts in particular exhibit high levels of land inequality.
+Additionally, almost all electoral districts in the easternmost parts, where the plague was least severe, have above-average levels of land inequality.